 Posted Aug 21, 2014

-In Envy, Joseph Epstein quipped that, of the deadly sins, only envy is no fun at all.
-‘Envy’ derives from the Latin invidia, which means ‘non sight’.
-In the Divine Comedy, Dante has the envious labouring under cloaks of lead, their eyelids sewn shut with leaden wire.
-This etymology suggests that envy either arises from, or results in, a form of blindness—or maybe both.
+Joseph Epstein quipped that, of the deadly sins, only envy is no fun at all.
+‘Envy’ derives from the Latin invidia, ‘non-sight’.
+In Dante’s Divine Comedy, the envious labour under cloaks of lead, their eyelids sewn tight with leaden wire—suggesting that envy arises from, or leads to, a form of blindness.

-Envy is deeply ingrained in the human psyche, and common to all times and peoples.
-Our tribal ancestors lived in fear of arousing the envy of the gods by their pride or good fortune.
-In Greek mythology, it is Hera’s envy for Aphrodite that sets off the Trojan War.
-According to the Book of Wisdom, it is ‘through the devil’s envy that death entered the world’.
-According to the Book of Genesis, it is from envy that Cain murdered his brother Abel.
-And according to the Hindu Mahabharata, it is from burning envy that Duryodhana waged war against his cousins the Pandavas.
+Envy is deeply ingrained in the human psyche, and common to all times and people.
+Our tribal ancestors lived in fear of arousing the envy of the gods, whom they placated with elaborate rituals and offerings.
+In Greek mythology, it is Hera’s envy for Aphrodite that sparked off the Trojan War.
+In the Bible, it is from envy that Cain murdered Abel, and ‘through the devil’s envy that death entered the world’.
+And in the Hindu Mahabharata, it is from ‘burning envy’ that Duryodhana waged war against his cousins the Pandavas.

-Envy is especially directed at those with whom we compare ourselves, such as our neighbours and relatives.
-As Bertrand Russell said, ‘Beggars do not envy millionaires, though of course they will envy other beggars who are more successful.’
-Our age of equality and mass media encourages us to compare ourselves to anyone and everyone, fanning the flames of our envy; and by emphasizing the material and tangible over the spiritual and invisible, our culture of empiricism and consumerism has removed the one countervailing force capable of smothering those flames.
+Envy tends to be directed towards those with whom we compare ourselves, those with whom we feel we are in competition.
+As Bertrand Russell wrote, ‘Beggars do not envy millionaires, though of course they will envy other beggars who are more successful.’
+Envy has never been a greater problem than it is today.
+Our age of equality encourages us to compare ourselves to one and all, and the Internet and social media make this all too easy, fanning the flames of our envy.
+And, by emphasizing the material and tangible over the spiritual and invisible, our culture of empiricism and consumerism has eroded the one countervailing force capable of containing the blaze.

-The pain of envy is not caused by the desire for the advantages of others per se, but by the feeling of inferiority and frustration occasioned by their lack in ourselves.
-The distraction of envy and the dread of arousing it in others paradoxically holds us back from achieving our fullest potential.
-Envy also costs us friends and allies, and, more generally, tempers, restrains, and undermines even our closest relationships.
-In some cases, it can even lead to acts of sabotage, as with the child who breaks the toy that he knows he cannot have.
-Over time, our anguish and bitterness can lead to physical health problems such as infections, cardiovascular diseases, and cancers; and mental health problems such as depression, anxiety, and insomnia.
-We are, quite literally, consumed by envy.
+The pain of envy is caused not by the desire for the advantages of others per se, but by the feelings of inferiority and frustration occasioned by their lack in ourselves.
+Paradoxically, the distraction of envy and the dread of arousing it in others holds us back from achieving our full potential.
+Envy also costs us friends and allies, and, more generally, tempers, restrains, and undermines even our closest, most intimate relationships.
+In some cases, it can lead to acts of sabotage, as with the child who breaks the toy that it knows it cannot have.
+Over time, our anguish and bitterness may give rise to mental health problems such as depression, anxiety, and insomnia; and physical health problems such as infections, cardiovascular disease, and cancer.
+We are, quite literally, consumed by our envy.

 Rejoice not when thine enemy falleth, and let not thine heart be glad when he stumbleth: Lest the Lord see it, and it displease him, and he turn away his wrath from him.

-The fundamental problem with envy is that it blinds us to the bigger picture.
-As with Cain and Abel, this blindness destroys lives, including our own.
-When we are in the grips of envy, we are as the captain of a ship who navigates the seas not by the heavenly stars but by the distorted lens of his magnifying glass.
-The ship turns in every direction, and ends up being taken by rock, reef, or storm.
-By holding us back, envy makes us even more apt to envy, opening up a vicious spiral of envy.
-And so, with our eyelids sewn ever more tightly, we lumber through hell under our cloaks of lead.
+As the etymology suggests, the fundamental problem with envy is that it blinds us to the bigger picture.
+When in its grips, we are as the captain of a ship who navigates not by the stars in the firmament but by the distorted lens of an inverted telescope.
+The vessel veers hither and thither, and is soon wrecked by rock, reef, or storm.
+By thwarting us, envy makes us even more envious, opening up a vicious cycle of envy.

-It has variously been argued that envy, often under the more respectable guise of compassion or brotherly love, is a force for social change that promotes democracy and equality.
-The politics of envy ends in communism, which aims at creating a society that is free from envy.
-In practice, however, those who live under the banner of the sickle and hammer become not less but more envious, going so far as to grass on their neighbours for the slightest of perceived advantages.
+It has been argued that envy, usually under the more acceptable guise of outrage or compassion, is a force for social change that promotes democracy and equality.
+The politics of envy ends, of course, in communism, which aims at creating a society that is free from envy.
+But in practice, those who live under the hammer and sickle become not less but more envious, grassing on their neighbours for even the slightest of perceived advantages.
 Just as envy drives communism, so greed drives capitalism.
-Greed too can be fuelled by envy, but at least seeks to level up rather than level down and build rather than destroy.
+Greed too can be fuelled by envy, but at least seeks, if not always succeeds, to level up rather than level down, to build rather than destroy.

-Envy is also a question of attitude.
-Whenever we come across someone who is better or more successful than we are, we can react with indifference, joy, admiration, envy, or emulation.
-Envy is the pain that we feel because others have good things, whereas emulation is the pain that we feel because we ourselves do not have them.
+Ultimately, envy is a question of attitude.
+When we come across someone who is better or more successful than we are, we can react with indifference, joy, admiration, envy, or emulation.
+Envy is the pain that we feel because others have good things that we lack, whereas emulation is the pain that we feel because we lack good things that others have.
 This is a subtle but critical difference.
 By reacting with envy, we prevent ourselves from learning from those who know or understand more than we do, and thereby condemn ourselves to stagnation.
 But by reacting with emulation, we can ask to be taught, and, through learning, improve our lot.
 Unlike envy, which is sterile at best and self-defeating at worst, emulation enables us to grow and, in growing, to acquire the advantages that would otherwise have incited our envy.
-Why can some people rise to emulation, while most seem limited to envy?
-In the Rhetoric, Aristotle says that emulation is felt most of all by those who believe themselves to deserve certain good things that they do not yet have, and most keenly by those with an honourable or noble disposition.
-In other words, whether we react with envy or emulation is a function of our self-esteem.